MerkleBros/cozy.computer/_posts/2020-02-26-scraping-speculative-fiction-short-stories-using-python-and-beautiful-soup-4.md

 A typical workflow for using `Beautiful Soup` is:
 - GET the source pages as HTML using an HTTP library
-- Construct a parse tree object using `BS4` and your parser of choice to parse the requested HTML
+- Construct a parse tree object using `Beautiful Soup` and your parser of choice to parse the requested HTML
-- Use `BS4` to find content in the parse tree object
+- Use `Beautiful Soup` to find content in the parse tree object
-- Save the content for later (we'll use a Python `pickle` file)
+- Save the content for later (we'll use a [Python pickle file](https://docs.python.org/3/library/pickle.html))

 ### Project setup
 Make a new directory and track it with git: